robertodepool/data-analytics-power-bi-report707/README.md

 5. Two Guage visuals were added where:
     - Value: Profit YTD Target: Profit Goal
     - Value: Revenue YTD Target: Revenue Goal
 6. A Card visual was added selecting Stores[Geography].
-But, Geography is renamed to Stored Location so when selecting any item from the table visual the card shows the store Location.
+But, Geography is renamed to Stored Location so when selecting any item from the table visual the card shows the store Location
 ### Task 4 - Creating a Tooltip page
 1. A new page called Tooltip page is created.
 The page type is set to Tooltip.
 2. The Profit Gauge is copied and pasted from the Drillthrough page to the Tooltip page